 Cell division is always highly regulated and follows a highly orchestrated series of steps.
-The term cytokinesis refers to the division of a cell in half, while mitosis and meiosis refer to two different forms of nuclear division.
+The term cytokinesis refers to the division of a cell’s cytoplasm, while mitosis and meiosis refer to two different forms of nuclear division.

 Mitosis results in two nuclei that are identical to the original nucleus.
-Meiosis, on the other hand, results in four nuclei that each has ½ the chromosomes of the original cell.
+Meiosis, on the other hand, results in four nuclei, each having half the number of chromosomes of the original cell.
 In animals, meiosis only occurs in the cells that give rise to the sex cells (gametes), i.e., the egg and the sperm.

 Also read: Cell Cycle

 The important difference between mitosis and meiosis are mentioned below:

 Difference between Mitosis and Meiosis